Muetze42/nova-radio-field/README.md

 #### Controlling Gap

-if you would like change the gap between radio buttons use the `gap` method:
+If you would like change the gap between radio buttons use the `gap` method:

 **Default**: 1 (0.25rem)